pokt-network/pocket/docs/roadmap/README.md

-# Roadmap & Milestones <!-- omit in toc -->
+# [WIP] Roadmap & Milestones <!-- omit in toc -->

-This document was last updated on 02-02-2022.
+_This document was last updated on 06-05-2023._

+IMPORTANT: Please note that with recent changes to the Pocket Network protocol team, the dates below are subject to change.
+With a lower capacity, we can no longer commit to the dates previously stated but will updated these as soon as we can.

 - [V1 Roadmap](#v1-roadmap)
 - [Milestones](#milestones)